 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of large accelerated filer, accelerated filer and smaller reporting company in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer o

-Accelerated filer

-o

-Non-accelerated filer

-(Do not check if a smaller reporting company)

-Smaller reporting company of
+Large accelerated filer o Accelerated filer 0 Non-accelerated filer (Do not check if a smaller reporting Smaller reporting company 0 company) Smaller reporting company 0

 CALCULATION OF REGISTRATION FEE